driessenslucas/MLOps-Mushrooms-pipeline/readme_legacy.md

 ## 6. Integration with Existing Software

 In a practical scenario, this MLOps pipeline is ready to be integrated into an existing software system.
+For this I created a fun little website that can be found in the ./web directory.
+It makes an api call to the fastapi endpoint to get its data

 <img src="./images/website-interface.png" alt="website" width="800"/>

 ### 6.1 Fake company

-As I didn't really have an actual fake company in mind, I created a webapp (as shown before) but this could be used in a lot of different ways, for example, a company that wants to classify mushrooms for their restaurant, or a company that wants to classify mushrooms for their mushroom farm, or a company that wants to classify mushrooms for their mushroom picking tours.
+As I didn't really have an actual fake company in mind, I created a webapp, but this could be used in a lot of different ways, for example, a company that wants to classify mushrooms for their restaurant, or a company that wants to classify mushrooms for their mushroom farm, or a company that wants to classify mushrooms for their mushroom picking tours.

-If there was a better more in depth dataset this could even be used to classify mushrooms in the wild, and help people identify mushrooms (to see if the are edible or not).
+If there was a better more in depth dataset this could even be used to classify mushrooms in the wild, and help people identify mushrooms.

 ### 6.1.1 Integration in an existing software system

-When you want to integrate this you just need to do an api call to the fastapi endpoints....
-So there isnt much to it, you could deploy the api to a container app in azure for example.
-Or in a cloud kube cluster, like I did as a bonus.
+when you want to integrate this you just need to do an api call to the fastapi endpoints.... so there isnt much to it, you could deploy the api to a container app in azure for example. then the api endpoint would be public, so don't forget to add authentication to it.

 ## 7. Automation and Version Control